 - You didn’t meet the conditions or offers you received.

 - You rejected an offer because you changed your mind about your chosen course or location.

 - You want a place at a university but haven’t applied yet.

-In the past, students would have to compete for a limited number of places at top universities.
-In recent years, this setup has shifted and universities are now competing to attract students.
-This means clearing has started playing a bigger role in the admissions cycle.
-Students have more choice and more freedom to undertake the kind of learning journey that works best for them.
+Historically, students have had to compete for a limited number of places at top universities.
+In recent years, this setup has shifted, and universities are now competing to attract students.
+This means Clearing has started to play a bigger role in the admissions cycle.
+Students have more choices and more freedom to undertake the kind of learning journey that works best for them.